skane88/LoadCombinations/README.md

 1. Finally, each ``LoadCase`` object will output a Load Combination consisting of ``Load`` objects with their associated load factors, for each possible combination.
-This corresponds the real design combinations - for instance in the 1.2G + 1.5Q + 1.0Wu case listed above, if wind is specifid as 4x different load cases (Wux, Wuz, Wu-x, Wu-z), the load combinations returned may be:
+This corresponds the real design combinations - for instance in the 1.2G + 1.5Q + 1.0Wu case listed above, if wind is specified as 4x different load cases (Wux, Wuz, Wu-x, Wu-z), the load combinations returned may be:
     * 1.2G + 1.5Q + 1.0Wux
     * 1.2G + 1.5Q + 1.0Wuz
     * 1.2G + 1.5Q + 1.0Wu-x